akoskm/akoskm.github.io/_posts/2019-09-typescript-practical-example.md

 );
 ```

-hiding the fact that both of these need some data in order work.
+hiding the fact that both of these need some data in order to work.
 We could argue that not passing down props negatively affects the readability and maintainability of this code.

 So I asked myself, could we stay explicit without repeating PropTypes?
 The answer is yes, by using TypeScript to describe the props of our components.